 View the National, State and Local Stakeholder Letter in Support of the Byrne JAG Program.

 The Edward Byrne Memorial Justice Assistance Grant (Byrne JAG) Program (42 U.S.C. § 3751(a)) is the primary provider of federal criminal justice funding to state and local jurisdictions.
 Administered by the U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Assistance (BJA), the Byrne JAG Program supports the federal government’s crucial role in spurring innovation, as well as testing and replicating evidence-based practices nationwide.

-Byrne JAG funds may be used for state and local initiatives, technical assistance, strategic planning, research and evaluation (including forensics), data collection, training, personnel, equipment, forensic laboratories, supplies, contractual support, and criminal justice information systems that will improve or enhance the following program areas:
+Byrne JAG funds may be used for state and local initiatives, technical assistance, strategic planning, research and evaluation, data collection, training, personnel, equipment, forensic laboratories, supplies, contractual support, and criminal justice information systems that will improve or enhance the following program areas:

 - Law enforcement programs;

 - Prosecution and court programs, including indigent defense;

 - Corrections, community corrections and reentry programs;

 - Crime victim and witness programs (other than compensation)

 - Mental health programs and services (added FY 17)

 Because Byrne JAG is flexible, states and local communities are able to use the funding to address needs and fill gaps across the entire criminal justice system.
 This is a hallmark of the Byrne JAG program and one that is vitally important.
 See reports on the impact of Byrne JAG on the criminal justice system.